Master Peace: 2024–2025: How To Make A Master Peace and A(nuva) Master Peace

 Okezie released the single "Home" featuring Wale in July 2024, and announced his second EP How To Make A(nuva) Master Peace.
 In August, Okezie released his single "Save Me", and singer TSHA released her single "Can't Dance" which featured Okezie.
 His 9 September single "Dancing With A(nuva) Man" was called "one of his poppiest offerings yet" by DIY, and his final single for the EP, "This Time", was released 2 October.
 How To Make A(nuva) Master Peace released on 4 October through PMR Records.
 Following the EP, he embarked on a European tour called How To Make A World Tour.
 At the Rolling Stone UK Awards in November, Okezie was nominated for the Play Next Award, for acts they believed would "enter 2025 as firm ones to watch."

 He performed at South by Southwest in March 2025, and supported Franz Ferdinand on the band's 2025 U.K. and U.S. tours.
 Okezie performed the song "Hooked" live on stage with Franz Ferdinand at Barrowland in Glasgow, a performance that was subsequently released on a single.

+In January 2026, he released the single "Fuck It Up", a collaboration featuring Declan McKenna, with Okezie saying the song is about “me embracing my flaws and wanting to let kids know they don’t need to feel ashamed or embarrassed about messing up and that we’re all in it together.
+We’re all fuck-ups in one way or another.
+This idea that everyone has to be perfect, that we’re not allowed to grow and learn, just isn’t human to me."

 Artistry

-Okezie has cited M.I.A., Blood Orange, Santigold, The Strokes, LCD Soundsystem, Bloc Party, Arctic Monkeys, Bodyrox, Princess Superstar, Friendly Fires, Justice, early Calvin Harris, The Veronicas, Paramore, Fleetwood Mac, Nirvana, The Notorious B.I.G., and Big L as influences.
+Okezie has cited M.I.A., Blood Orange, Santigold, the Strokes, LCD Soundsystem, Bloc Party, Arctic Monkeys, Bodyrox, Princess Superstar, Friendly Fires, Justice, early Calvin Harris, the Veronicas, Paramore, Fleetwood Mac, Nirvana, the Notorious B.I.G., and Big L as influences.